 As part of the program, participants engage in ongoing activities and meetings designed to (i) provide a greater understanding of why we should work together to build a stronger and more inclusive University community, (ii) deepen their knowledge, education, and understanding of diversity, equity, and inclusion best practices, and (iii) provide ideas for how such practices can be applied to St. John’s.

-For more information on the Diversity, Equity and Inclusivity Certificate Program, contact Eileen Caufield at 718-990-2328 or via e-mail at [email protected].
+For more information on the Equity and Inclusion Certificate Program, contact Training & Development.

 Benefits to using LinkedIn Learning include:

-Login to LinkedIn Learning; enter your username (your complete St. John’s email address) and your password.
-If you have forgotten your password, click on the Reactivate tab on the LinkedIn Learning home page and follow the instructions to request a new password.
+If you have forgotten your password, click on the Forgot Password option on the screen where you enter your password.
+Follow the instructions to request a new password.

 Things to know about LinkedIn Learning:

-Please contact the Training & Development office at [email protected] with any questions.
+Please contact the Training & Development office with any questions.

 The Office of Human Resources introduces PROGRESS (PROfessional Growth and Enrichment Series), a systematic process where you will follow a self-exploratory path that focuses on your career development at St. John's.